javier-lopez/javier.io/blog/en/_posts/2014-02-21-unstressed-object-pronouns-in-spanish.md

 > The told the workers to arrive earlier / El jefé dijó a los trabajadores que llegaran más temprano

-Once you're able to identify the existence of an direct/indirect object in a phrase you'll be able to use the appropiate pronoun.
+Once you're able to identify the existence of an direct/indirect object in a phrase you'll be able to use the appropriate pronoun.
 Take a look at the table in the header of this posts.

 ## Example: